Dispersion relation for hadronic light-by-light scattering: $\eta$ and $\eta'$ poles: Dispersion relations for the isovector transition form factors

 Solving Eq.~\eqref{Eq:Critregions_cond} for $t$ yields three independent solutions, out of which one is manifestly real and the two remaining ones are the complex conjugate of each other.
 Plots of these solutions with different parameter variations are provided in Figs.~\ref{Fig:forb_reg_kvar}~and~\ref{Fig:forb_reg_svar}.
 In the case of Ref.~\cite{Gasser:2018qtg}, in the iterative calculation of $\eta \to 3\pi$, the branch points in the $t$ and $s$ channels are the same.
 Furthermore, due to the iterative nature of the calculation, the cut originating at this branch point would be deformed together with the path of integration in the dispersion integral.
 In the case at hand, however, through usage of the $a_2$ amplitudes for the inhomogeneity, the dispersion integral does not serve as input for the angular integral.
 Through the model of $a_2$ exchange, the inhomogeneous part in the angular integral exhibits a pole at $s=M_{a_2}^2$, see Eq.~\eqref{Eq:G_not_int}.
 However, due to the elastic rescattering in the $s$-channel, values beyond $s=(M_{\eta'}+M_\pi)^2$ must be avoided.
 Observing the critical regions in Figs.~\ref{Fig:forb_reg_kvar}~and~\ref{Fig:forb_reg_svar}, it is apparent that this procedure fails for a number of kinematical configurations.
 In cases in which the critical regions fully surround the starting point of the dispersion integral at $4 M_\pi^2$, it is not possible to find a path of integration that does not cross these critical regions.

-For the present application, we still attempt to deform the path of integration of the dispersion integral in order to avoid the pseudo-threshold singularity, located at $t = \big(M_{\eta'} - \sqrt{k^2}\big)^2$, in order to reach a numerically stable result.
-In order to choose a suitable integration path, the location of the singularities of the integrand including their infinitesimal imaginary parts are of importance.
-While the Cauchy singularity of the integrand in Eq.~\eqref{Eq:etapipirho_inhom} is located at $t + i \epsilon$ with $\epsilon>0$, the variable $k^2$ conventionally obtains an infinitesimal imaginary part by $k^2 \to k^2 + i \delta$ with $\delta>0$, due to its nature as a mass parameter~\cite{Gasser:2018qtg}.
+For the present application, it is not necessary to evade all these critical regions, in principle, also an integration along the real axis should be possible.
+However, we were not able to obtain stable results in this way, and therefore consider a path deformation motivated by the previous discussion as shown in Fig.~\ref{Fig:deformed_integration}.
+In particular, deforming the path of integration of the dispersion integral then avoids the pseudo-threshold singularity, located at $t = \big(M_{\eta'} - \sqrt{k^2}\big)^2$, and allows us to reach a numerically stable result.\footnote{Otherwise, the integration around the pseudo-threshold would become particularly delicate when the analytic continuation requires a nonvanishing value of $\theta(t,k^2)$ in $Q(y)$, and would have to be performed with methods as described in Refs.~\cite{Stamen:2022eda,Mutke:2024tww}.} In order to choose a suitable integration path, the location of the singularities of the integrand including their infinitesimal imaginary parts are of importance.
+While the Cauchy singularity of the integrand in Eq.~\eqref{Eq:etapipirho_inhom} is located at $t + i \epsilon$ with $\epsilon>0$, the variable $k^2$ conventionally obtains an infinitesimal imaginary part by $k^2 \to k^2 + i \delta$ with $\delta>0$, due to its nature as a mass parameter~\cite{Gasser:2018qtg,Bronzan:1963mby}.
 Therefore, the pseudo-threshold singularity is located at

 Hence, for values of $k^2 > M_{\eta'}^2$, the singularity is located (like the Cauchy singularity) in the upper half plane.
-Therefore, in these cases, a deformation of the path of integration towards negative imaginary parts of the kinematic variable is justified, see Fig.~\ref{Fig:deformed_integration}.
+Therefore, in these cases, a deformation of the path of integration towards negative imaginary parts of the kinematic variable is justified, motivating the final path of integration shown in Fig.~\ref{Fig:deformed_integration}.